awesomerank/awesomerank.github.io/lists/robinrodricks/awesome-actionscript3.md

 * [Swiz ★236 ⏳4Y](https://github.com/swiz/swiz-framework) - Brutally simple micro-architecture for creating RIAs with AS3 and Adobe Flex.
 * [Hiddenwood ★4 ⏳5Y](https://github.com/raweden/Project-Hiddenwood) - User interface library developed for a web app project, written in AS3 and in a MVC pattern.
 * [Elastic-Lists ★107 ⏳6Y](https://github.com/MoritzStefaner/Elastic-Lists) - Fluid and powerful interface for facet browsing.
+* [Apache Flex®](https://flex.apache.org/) - The Apache Flex® SDK is the evolution of the popular Adobe Flex SDK.
+The Apache Flex® SDK is an application development framework for easily building Flash-based applications for mobile devices, web browsers, and desktop platforms.
+* [Apache Royale®](http://royale.apache.org/) - The Apache Royale® project is developing a next-generation of the Apache Flex® SDK.
+Royale has the goal of allowing applications developed in MXML and ActionScript to not only run in the Flash/AIR runtimes, but also to run natively in the browser without Flash, on mobile devices as a PhoneGap/Cordova application, and in embedded JS environments such as Chromium Embedded Framework.
+Royale has the potential to allow your MXML and ActionScript code to run in even more places than Flash currently does.

 #### Game Frameworks